by Bill McBride on 2/28/2012 02:53:00 PM

 Click on graph for larger image in new window.

 The left scale is the dollars reported in the FDIC Quarterly Banking Profile, and the right scale is an estimate of REOs using an average of $150,000 per unit.
-Using this estimate for the average per REO gives 79.3 thousand REO at the end of Q3.
+Using this estimate for the average per REO gives 77.6 thousand REO at the end of Q4.

 Note: FDIC insured institutions have other REO and this is just the 1-4 family residential REO (other REO includes Construction & Development, Multi-family, Commercial, Farm Land).

-Important: REO inventories have declined over the last year.
-This is a combination of more sales and fewer acquisitions due to the slowdown in the foreclosure process.
-There are many more foreclosures coming - see my post earlier this month Housing: REO and Mortgage Delinquencies.
+Although REO inventories declined over the last year - a combination of more sales and fewer acquisitions due to the slowdown in the foreclosure process - there are still many more foreclosures coming.